clojurewerkz/cassaforte.docs/articles/cql.md

 achieved by using atomic increment/decrement operations on column values.

-Counter is a special column type, whose value is a 64-bit (signed) interger.
-On write, new value is added (or substracted) to previous counter value.
+Counter is a special column type, whose value is a 64-bit (signed) integer.
+On write, new value is added (or subtracted) to previous counter value.
 It should be noted that usual consistency/availability tradeoffs apply to counter operations.
 In order to perform a counter update, Cassandra has to perform a read before write in a background,